Caleb Meakins: Early life and career

 Caleb was a born in 1989 to an Ethiopian mother, Ruth and British father Andy in Ethiopia.
 He had two sisters named Lydia and Abigail.
-Caleb moved London after his father death in 1996 Ethiopian Airlines accident.
-After graduating university, Caleb sought to establish enterprise offered by various non-profit organization in the United Kingdom, such as Goldman Sachs, Ogilvy and Mathers.
+Caleb moved to London after his father’s death in 1996 Ethiopian Airlines accident.

+After graduating university, Caleb sought to establish enterprises offered by various non-profit organizations in the United Kingdom, such as Goldman Sachs, Ogilvy and Mathers.
 In 2013, the Loughborough University named him "Graduate of the Year" for his effort in competition run by UK job sites Adzuna and Milkround.

-Aside from being entrepreneur, he was versatile motivational speaker.
-One of Caleb's contribution of organization named My 40 Days, a social venture aimed to overcome fear of failure.
-Caleb entered YouTube personality after learning eskista (an Ethiopian dance), which is revealed received 1.8 million views on YouTube.
-He ventured various non-profit organizations; he was co-founder of Shift, a British Christian movement.
-As a devoted Christian, the institution has registered 350 young adults, which put Swift new generation "to put their faith in Jesus and shape society, whatever their sphere of influence."
+Aside from being an entrepreneur, he was a versatile motivational speaker.
+One of Caleb's contributions was an organization named My 40 Days, a social venture aimed to overcome fear of failure.
+Caleb became YouTube personality after learning eskista (an Ethiopian dance), which received 1.8 million views on YouTube.
+He ran various non-profit organizations; he was a co-founder of Shift, a British Christian movement.
+As a devoted Christian, the institution had registered 350 young adults, which put Swift new generation "to put their faith in Jesus and shape society, whatever their sphere of influence."

-Upon returning to Addis Ababa, he founded Bake & Brew and Mella, which encourage entrepreneurship in Ethiopia.
+Upon returning to Addis Ababa, he founded Bake & Brew and Mella, which encouraged entrepreneurship in Ethiopia.
 He gave a speech once in a TED talk regarding the concept of "facing fear of failure" with 87,000 views.
 In addition, he created a YouTube channel named "Ethiopia In Me" in 2016, promoting the Ethiopian culture, and against migration and brain drainage.